Simturb/Beltrami/README.md

 ## Warning

 This Beltrami workbench is in ALPHA state along with the [Curves WB](https://github.com/tomate44/CurvesWB/) on which it is based.
+With new release, reading of previous release generated file can present some bugs.
+To correct de situation, cold start a new file, import manually the coordinates in the Meridien sketch and do the same for variables in the Tableau_Pilote spreadsheet.

 <details>
   <summary>Release notes</summary>

+    ### Release 1.1 :
+    Release 0.6.40 of CurvesWB allows to some bugs to popup: corrected.
+    For issue "Add support for translation of the strings", for the moment I removed the french translation.
+All is in English now.
+Code for translation are already incoporated.
+Waiting for translation files.

     ### Release 1.0.8.1 :
     -Internal code for B-spline modified, Radius replaced by Weight, initial Weight is now 1 adimensional.